 A dog barking incessantly or at odd hours (think 3 a.m.) is a turn-off no matter where you choose to live, but in an apartment scenario, the noise is particularly bothersome.
-Forget about closing a window to mute the sound, or turning on loud music to block it out.
-You’ll end up making enemies with your other neighbors, which only complicate matters.
+Forget about closing a window to mute the sound or turning on loud music to block it out.
+You’ll end up making enemies with your other neighbors, which only complicates matters.
 And if you complain to your super or managing agent, sharing an elevator with Frank and Fido will feel awkward.

 A bad viewA bad view